 But if you don't mind getting a refurbished unit, there's a nicer deal to be had at Best Buy.
 It's offering a refurb UE MEGABOOM for $139.99, with 2-year warranty for parts and labor, and covered under Best Buy's Return and Exchange promise.
 Read More

 Those looking for an off-contract deal on fairly recent phones have a treat today: the Samsung Galaxy Note 3 and Galaxy S4 are available in refurbished condition on eBay for $320 (Note 3) and $220 (S4) with free shipping.
 They are Verizon devices, but are unlocked and technically able to pick up 3G from GSM carriers, according to the seller.

 If you're in the market for a new gadget but can't justify paying full price, refurbished hardware is a good way to get the most bang for your buck.
 While the word "refurbished" is somewhat tainted with a negative mental association, the odds are that you'll get a problem-free unit that will provide the same life as if you bought it new (in some cases the unit has simply been returned and can't be re-sold as "new").
+If you can leap over the mental barrier and pick up a refurb, you can get a 16GB Nexus 7 for $150 from eBay right now.
 Read More